 With split delivery, you can decide what percentage of your audience receives each pop-up variant for the duration of the campaign.
 You can test up to three message variants.

 If you would like to send different message variants to your target audience based on the user properties they possess, this campaign type is your best bet.
 A good example would be when you want to send a localized update to people based on their preferred language.

-Similar to creating A/B test variants, you can use the +Variant button to add multiple variants based on a user property value.
+Similar to creating A/B test variants, click + Variant to add multiple variants based on a user property value.
+You can send up to 50 message variants to different users based on a user property.
 In the example below, we have used the Language user property so users with different language preferences will receive corresponding copies of the campaign in their preferred language (English, Hindi, etc.)